QMeqGR/qm-maxima/README.txt

                                                              (line  801)
 * J2z:                                   Functions and Variables for qm.
                                                              (line  768)
-* JM:                                    Functions and Variables for qm.
+* Jm:                                    Functions and Variables for qm.
                                                              (line  636)
 * jmbot:                                 Functions and Variables for qm.
                                                              (line  597)